 Lawrence Samuels, M.D.

-Dr. Lawrence Samuels is one of PrimeImaging’s experts on musculoskeletal radiology.
+Dr. Lawrence Samuels is one of PrimeImaging’s experts on musculoskeletal radiology and breast imaging.
 He earned an engineering degree from Duke University before attending medical school at Wake Forest University where he was a member of the honor medical society, Alpha Omega Alpha.
 He also completed a one year MRI fellowship at Wake Forest.

 He served as an Assistant Professor of Musculoskeletal Radiology at the University of North Carolina in Chapel Hill before joining the PrimeImaging’s team.
 Dr. Samuels’ professional affiliations include the American College of Radiology, Radiological Society of North America, Society of Skeletal Radiology and the Society for Imaging Informatics in Medicine (SIIM).